 Stone Town Car Rental: Car rental companies are available in Stone Town.
 Alternatively, our Concierge team can advise you.

 Driving: Driving is on the left in Zanzibar.
 In order for tourists to drive they need to show their international licence at the police station and collect a local licence.
-However, we do advise our guests against hiring cars or driving themselves, and instead use a private driver or take a taxi in order to focus on enjoying the scenery.
+However, we do advise our guests against hiring cars or driving themselves, and instead use a private driver or take a taxi in order to focus on enjoying the scenery of Northern Zanzibar.

 From Nungwi: Via the Nungwi Road, 3km towards Kendwa